Ivan Coyote: Career

-Coyote has been writer-in-residence of a number of organisations, including Carleton University in 2007, Vancouver Public Library in 2009, the University of Winnipeg in 2011,[6] and the University of Western Ontario in 2012.
+Coyote has been writer-in-residence for Carleton University in 2007, Vancouver Public Library in 2009, the University of Winnipeg in 2011, and the University of Western Ontario in 2012.
 They also served on the jury of the 2012 Dayne Ogilvie Prize, a literary award for emerging LGBT writers in Canada, selecting Amber Dawn as that year's winner.

-In 2009,You Are Here was originally scheduled for a cabaret run at Hysteria: A Festival of Women at Buddies in Bad Times Theatre, but was cancelled in January of that year.
+In 2009, their performanceYou Are Here was scheduled for a cabaret run at Hysteria: A Festival of Women at Buddies in Bad Times Theatre, but was cancelled in January of that year.

 In 2008 they performed spoken word at Montreal's Edgy Women festival and taught a writing workshop.

 In 2012, Coyote and Spoon collaborated on Gender Failure, a touring multimedia show in which they performed music and spoken word pieces about their failed attempts at fitting into the gender binary.
 A performance of Gender Failure, as performed at the 27th London Lesbian & Gay Film Festival, is also available on YouTube.
 A book based on the show was published by Arsenal Pulp Press in 2014.

 On November 14, 2015 Coyote did a TED talk in Vancouver entitled "We all need a safe place to pee," where they discuss the need to have gender neutral bathrooms in all public places.

 In 2016, they delivered the Florence Bird Lecture at Carleton University.
 Their lecture was titled "Neither, Nor: How to Circumnavigate the Gender Binary in Seven Thousand Easy Steps".

 In 2020, Coyote performed as part of CBC Gem's Queer Pride Inside special.